-If you or someone you know has been the victim of sexual harassment, attempted or completed sexual violence, stalking, intimate partner or dating violence, or discrimination based on sex in a univeristy program or activity, you are encouraged to bring it to the attention of the Title IX Coordinator and/or other university official.
+If you or someone you know has been the victim of sexual harassment, attempted or completed sexual violence, stalking, intimate partner or dating violence, or discrimination based on sex in a university program or activity, you are encouraged to bring it to the attention of the Title IX Coordinator.
 If you would like to initiate a police investigation of a sexual assault or other crime, call 9-1-1 if it is an emergency or the WSU police at (937) 775-2111 as soon as possible.

 Reports can be made in person, via telephone at (937) 775-3207 or via email at email@example.com.
 You should be prepared to share as much information as possible based on your knowledge of the situation.
 You may submit an anonymous report; however, without the contact information of the complainant and the ability to investigate further, the university may be limited in how it can respond.

 The University may investigate and adjudicate complaints which occur on-campus and off-campus which involve students, staff or faculty.
-In addition, they may handle complaints that occur at univeristy events or activities, such as study abroad or school sponsored trips
+In addition, they may handle complaints that occur at university events or activities, such as study abroad or school sponsored trips.

 Once you file a complaint, the investigating office is responsible for notifying the Respondent, conducting a prompt and timely investigation, ensuring the complainant's safety, providing remedies and determining whether there is a potential violation of university policy.

 All parties are permitted to bring a support person or legal counsel with them to any interview or meeting with the investigating office.